 Pickled Wasabi Zuke

 A more traditional Japanese dish is pickled wasabi zuke.
-This interesting dish was developed by merchants in Fuchu where they used sake lees.
-This dish is easily prepared by chopping up and salting the wasabi leaves and stems before pickling in sake lees which can then be further seasoned with salt and sugar.
+This interesting dish was developed by merchants in Fuchu, who used sake lees.
+This dish is easily prepared by chopping up and salting the wasabi leaves and stems before pickling them in sake lees, which can then be further seasoned with salt and sugar.
 However, this dish continues to be modified by adding a range of herbs and spices to engage with different flavours as to the customer’s preference.

-What makes these simple dishes interesting is that the wasabi kick starts when the food is macerated in the mouth.
+These simple dishes are interesting because the wasabi kick starts when the food is macerated in the mouth.
 This process produces infused flavours similar to the fine grating of a fresh rhizome.

-When cooking with wasabi paste, it is important not to expose it to the air for too long a period of time.
-This is because the volatile nature of the active ingredient, allyl isothiocyanate in wasabi mainly contributes to its unique flavour and overall heat sensation.
-The wasabi experience will last at least 20 minutes so it is important to enjoy every single moment of it!
+When cooking with wasabi paste, it is important not to expose it to the air for too long.
+This is because the volatile nature of the active ingredient, allyl isothiocyanate, in wasabi mainly contributes to its unique flavour and overall heat sensation.
+The wasabi experience will last at least 20 minutes, so it is important to enjoy every single moment of it!

 Enjoy Cooking with Wasabi Rhizomes